gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 import m5
 ```

-Every configuration script in gem5 has to instantiate an object of `Root` class.
+Every configuration script in gem5 has to instantiate an object of class `Root`.
 This object represents the root of the device tree in the computer system that gem5 is simulating.
-To import `Root` into your configuration, add the following lines to your script.
+To import `Root` into your configuration, add the following line to your script.

 ```python
 from m5.objects.Root import Root